Halifax, Nova Scotia - Horrible Explosion Relics

-Following are Horrible Explosion Relics reports and tips that were sent in by RoadsideAmerica.com visitors.
+Reports and tips from RoadsideAmerica.com visitors and Roadside America mobile tipsters.
 Some tips may not be verified.
-Submit your own tip or update.
+Submit your own tip.

-Horrible Explosion Relics:
+Horrible Explosion Relics

 The oldest Protestant church in Canada (1750) was built in the Palladian style (imported from Boston I believe) as a chapel for local Haligonians and for the garrison troops stationed there at the time.
-It survived the greatest pre-Hiroshima, man-made explosion in human history when on Dec.
+It survived the largest pre-Hiroshima man-made explosion in human history when on Dec.
 6, 1917 a Belgian relief ship, Imo, collided in the harbour with the French munitions ship Mont-Blanc, which was carrying over 400,000 pounds of TNT and various other volatile effects.
 The explosion leveled the north end of the city, killing over 2,000 people, and injuring 9,000 more.
 But a souvenir has been preserved -- one window at St. Paul's broke neatly in the shape of the silhouette of a man's head and shoulders (very George Washington-esque I remember).

 I asked a local Anglican priest type at the church how it happened, "Was somebody standing near the window?"